Pen-V Side Effects

-Note: This page contains side effects data for the generic drug penicillin.
+Note: This page contains side effects data for the generic drug penicillin v potassium.
 It is possible that some of the dosage forms included below may not apply to the brand name Pen-V.

 Applies to penicillin v potassium: capsule, powder for solution, powder for suspension, solution, suspension, tablet, tablet chewable, tablet extended release.

-As well as its needed effects, penicillin (the active ingredient contained in Pen-V) may cause some unwanted effects.
+As well as its needed effects, penicillin v potassium (the active ingredient contained in Pen-V) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Stop taking penicillin v potassium and get emergency help immediately if any of the following effects occur:

 - joint pain

 - skin rash, hives, itching